Quezler/glutenfree/mods_2.0/031_display-panel-can-display-circuit-amount-as-text/README.md

 - only surfaces with connected players on them are updated at all
 - "show in chart" ones always update every tick if a player is looking at that surface
-- "always show" ones will only update if there's a player looking at that surface with alt mode on
+- "always show" ones will only update if there's a player looking at that surface with alt mode on (and is nearby enough that it is on their screen)
 - other than that they only update when you have selected them with your cursor, or have opened their gui
 - display panels without wires are checked way less often since it is very unlikely the mod will have to do stuff